UK Counselling: Find The Right Online Counselling Platform For You

 Flexibility and scheduling for clients

-While platforms and therapists differ in what they offer, some online therapy platforms provide flexible, convenient options.
+While platforms and therapists differ in what they offer, some virtual counselling platforms provide flexible, convenient options.
 For example, BetterHelp offers live weekly or bi-weekly sessions that range from 30 to 45 minutes each.
 Clients can choose a day and time that best fits their needs, including daytime, evenings, and weekends.
 BetterHelp therapists also offer messaging, which users may use for scheduling and treatment concerns between sessions.

 Technological features